josmar-crwdstffng/angular/aio/content/guide/static-query-migration.md

 The default behavior for queries has historically been undocumented and confusing, and has also commonly led to issues that are difficult to debug.
 In version 9, we would like to make query behavior more consistent and simple to understand.

-To explain why, first it's important to understand how queries have worked up until now.
+To explain why, first it is important to understand how queries have worked up until now.

 Without the `static` flag, the compiler decided when each query would be resolved on a case-by-case basis.
 All `@ViewChild`/`@ContentChild` queries were categorized into one of two buckets at compile time: "static" or "dynamic".